AI and Creativity: Breaking Down the Stigma

 Many creators find that AI unlocks their potential in ways that nothing else can.
 For a person with ADHD, who might naturally have amazing ideas but struggle with follow-through, AI might help break the process into something more manageable.
 For someone with social anxiety, it might serve as a neutral proofreader who doesn’t make them feel self-conscious.

-It’s worth noting that much of what AI does parallels the role of a traditional editor, suggesting revisions, clarifying meaning, and helping a writer’s ideas shine through more clearly.
+Much of what AI does parallels the role of a traditional editor, suggesting revisions, clarifying meaning, and helping a writer’s ideas come through more clearly.
 The difference is that professional editing is widely accepted, while AI often carries stigma.
-Yet the truth is, not everyone can afford that kind of professional support.
-For many writers, especially those who are disabled or under-resourced, AI becomes the only accessible way to receive that kind of help.
+For many writers, especially those who are disabled or under-resourced, AI becomes the only accessible way to receive that kind of support.
 It’s not a shortcut, but a tool that helps level the playing field.

 These tools don’t replace creativity; they empower it to thrive.